martinFrank/somnium/README.md

 # somnium
-somnium is a crad game - it was implemented to test the board game lib
+somnium is a card game - it was implemented to test the board game lib

 it's the classical game from the Civ4Mod Fall from Heaven...

-this implementation is text-based

 ```
  CPU     :17